mmcintyre1/its-my-notes/2021/June/designing_data_intensive_applications/chapter_1.md

 ## Reliability
 - Things that can go wrong are called faults, and a system that can withstand them is fault-tolerant or resilient
 - fault: component of system deviates from spec
-- failure: where a failure is a when the system stops providing the required service to a user
+- failure: (different from a fault) when the system stops providing the required service to a user
 - we generally prefer tolerating faults over preventing faults

 ### Types of Faults